-For the purposes of this Plan, floodplains will be considered as a one-zone floodplain unless otherwise designated by the City and appropriate Conservation Authority.
-When a one-zone concept is applied, the flood hazard limit is determined and the entire floodplain defines the floodway.
+For the purposes of this Plan, flooding hazards will be considered as a one-zone flood hazard unless otherwise designated by the City and appropriate Conservation Authority.
+When a one-zone concept is applied, the flood hazard limit is determined, and the entire floodplain defines the floodway.

-A two-zone floodplain identifies the floodway and the flood fringe.
-The floodway refers to that portion of the floodplain where development and site alteration would cause a threat to public health and safety and property damage.
-The flood fringe is the portion of the flood plain where development and site alteration may be permitted, subject to appropriate floodproofing to the flooding hazard elevation or another flooding hazard standard approved by the appropriate Conservation Authority adverse effects on flood flows.
+A two-zone flood hazard identifies the floodway and the flood fringe.
+The floodway refers to the contiguous inner portion of the flood plain, representing the area required for the safe passage of flood flow and/or that area where flood depths and/or velocities are considered to be a potential threat to life and/or property damage.
+The flood fringe is the outer portion of the flood plain between the floodway and the flooding hazard limit.
+Generally, the flood fringe is where development and site alteration may be permitted, subject to appropriate floodproofing to the flooding hazard elevation or another flooding hazard standard approved by the appropriate Conservation Authority effects on flood flows.
 Two-zone floodplain areas will be in conformity with mapping approved by the appropriate Conservation Authority.
-Portions of Mayhew Creek and Cold Creek currently have approved two-zone floodplain areas.
-The two-zone floodplain of Mayhew Creek is restricted to the former City of Trenton and Cold Creek is restricted to the Village of Frankford.
+Portions of Mayhew Creek and Cold Creek currently have approved two-zone flood hazard areas where there are no fill zones.
+The two-zone flood hazard of Mayhew Creek is restricted to the former City of Trenton and Cold Creek is restricted to the Village of Frankford.
 The City will establish provisions in the Zoning By-law where a two-zone concept has been designated.

-The City, in collaboration with the appropriate Conservation Authority, may designate two-zone floodplain areas in accordance with the Ministry of Natural Resources Guidelines and Procedures, where significant urban land uses currently exist within the floodplain, and where there is potential for further infilling and redevelopment with no
+The City, in collaboration with the appropriate Conservation Authority, may designate two-zone flooding hazard areas in accordance with the Ministry of Natural Resources and Forestry Guidelines and Procedures, where significant urban land uses currently exist within the floodplain, and where there is potential for further infilling and redevelopment with no adverse